neuefische/wd-flipped-classroom-curriculum/sessions/css-grid/README.md

 - Start with a fresh copy of the
   [demo on CodeSandbox](https://codesandbox.io/s/css-grid-demo-start-utngf2?file=/css/styles.css).
-  Explain that there is a way to "draw" the grid in CSS using "ASCII art".
+  Explain that there is a way to "draw" the grid template in CSS using "ASCII art".
 Add the following code into the CSS:

 ```css
 .bootcamp-grid {